jengelhart0/csci3081_flashphoto/README.md

 ## Makefile target rules
-All submitted makefiles must build the main target when invoked exactly as follows from the root directory of your project:
+All submitted makefiles should build the main target when invoked exactly as follows from the root directory of your project:

     make

+This is what is expected in the wild if you download something from github;
-When run as described above, the build process must produce an executable called BrushWork in the bin/ directory.
+users do not expect to have to go hunting through your Makefile to figure out how to build your main target.
+As such, the build process should produce an executable called BrushWork in the bin/ directory.

 ## Invocation rules
 When run, your program must take 0 agruments and be invoked as follows:

     ./bin/BrushWork

-## git commit message guidelines/rules
+## git commit message guidelines
 - There should only ever be ONE scope/module affected per commit message.
 - If you have an 'and' in a commit subject, break it into 2 commits.
 - No "In progress coding/debugging" commit messages